aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 3.1 Worker Environment

-Part of the reason that JavaScript and UI updates share the same process is because one can affect the other quite frequently, and so executing these tasks out of order results in a bad user experience.
+Part of the reason that JavaScript and UI updates share the same process is because one can affect the other quite frequently, and so executing these tasks out of order results in bad user experience.
 Web workers could result in user interface errors by making changes to the DOM from an outside thread, but each worker has its own global environment that has only a subset of JavaScript features available.

 The environment of a worker is made up of: